Children registered at a school must attend school unless there is genuine reason given for their absence.

 • Fail to start appropriate provision and so never enter the system

-• Fail to compete a transition between schools
+• Fail to complete a transition between schools

 • Cease to attend, due to exclusion or withdrawal, removal from roll with no named destination.